 Does this deconstructed cabbage recipe freeze well?

-Yes, I regularly portion this into airtight containers and place it in the freezer.
-I thaw it in the fridge for a day and then either heat it in a small saucepan or microwave it in an appropriate microwaveable container.
+I regularly portion this into airtight containers and place them in the freezer.
+I thaw it in the fridge for a day, heat it in a small saucepan, or microwave it in an appropriate microwaveable container.

 Ingredients

-- 1 can about 8 oz of beef broth or chicken
+- 1 can beef broth or chicken broth

 - salt & pepper to taste remember the soup is already salty.